 Projects proposed by each national forest in the Sierra Nevada comprise an effort to attain the goals and requirements laid out in the general forest plans.
 These localized projects sometimes fail to meet the standards and guidelines prescribed in the forest plan, violate the provisions of the National Environmental Policy Act or other environmental laws, fail to adequately address the latest available scientific research, or significantly threaten the viability of imperiled wildlife and forest ecosystems.

 Our role and the role of forest conservation activists is to monitor these plans and the projects meant to implement them to ensure that the law is being followed; and to ensure that the ecological integrity and biological health of Sierra Nevada forests is not being needlessly and erroneously threatened by their approval and implementation.

 Projects by Region

-- Northern Sierra Nevada - Quincy Library Group
+- Northern Sierra Nevada - Quincy Library Group (this is archival)

 - Central Sierra Nevada and Lake Tahoe Basin

 Major Plans and Projects